Parents often wonder, “Why is my kid lazy?”

 8. Lack of Competence

-There are various reasons for stress, e.g. sudden death in the family, natural disaster, parents’ separation, moving to a new city, fighting with the best friend, etc.
+There are various reasons for stress, e.g. sudden death in the family, natural disaster, parents’ separation, parents fighting, moving to a new city, arguing with the best friend, etc.

 10. Child Maltreatment